josehu07/hux-kernel/README.md

 ## Goals

 The main goal of Hux is to be **Understandable**: structured in a way that is easy to understand (not mimicking existing UNIX-like systems).
 OS development seems scary at first glance for beginners mostly because it involves too many hairy technical details.
-I admit that, in real-world systems, we must face the complexity to ensure compatibility, performance, robustness, security, etc. Yet, a toy kernel project would help demonstrate the key concepts of an operating system, including its most essential modules, layers of abstractions, virtualization, concurrency, and persistence.
+I admit that, in real-world systems, we must face the complexity to ensure compatibility, performance, robustness, security, etc. Yet, a toy kernel project would help demonstrate the key concepts of an operating system, including its most essential steps of development, layers of abstractions, and the ideas of virtualization, concurrency, and persistence.

 Goals of the Hux kernel include:

-1. **Understandable**: as stated above
+1. **Understandability**: as stated above
-2. **Minimal**: a minimal workable core design
+2. **Minimalism**: a minimal workable core design
-3. **Modular**: though monolithic kernel, I will try to keep the code structure modularized
+3. **Code clarity**: though monolithic kernel, I will try to keep the code structure modularized
-4. **Experimental**: not mimicking existing UNIX flavor, not targeting at practical use
+4. **Experimentalism**: not mimicking existing UNIX flavor, not targeting at practical use

 I choose to write it in *C* language with `i386-IA32` architecture, since beginners tend to be more comfortable with this combination.
 More up-to-date system programming languages like *Rust* are great choices for modern 64-bit OS dev (Philipp is making his Rust OS kernel [here](https://os.phil-opp.com/)), but I will start with easier settings for now to maintain better understandability.
 Rust itself is still "niche" (maybe not?) and you have to incorporate some of its "dark magics" to succeed in OS dev.
 It definitely confuses new learners.